 Was bedeutet Akzeptanz?

-I just made myself a Kakao.
+I've just made myself some cocoa.
 Here in the kitchen of the hostel where I'm staying for a few days.
-My venture was almost thwarted by three intensely sizzling pieces of chicken breast spread over half the cooker.
-A feeling of repulsion flashed through me.
-"Are these the vibes you want to surround your holy Kakao with?" my spiritual ego immediately asked me.
-But before it could sabotage my noble intention to make a Kakao, the cook entered the scene and offered me some of her lunch.
-Shyly, yet with a touch of pride, she presented the chicken and showed herself ready to do me some good with it too.
+My plan was almost thwarted by three intensely sizzling pieces of chicken breast spread over half the stove.
+A feeling of repulsion shot through me.
+"Are these the vibes you want to surround your holy cocoa with?" my spiritual ego asked me immediately.
+But before it could sabotage my noble intention of making some cocoa, the cook entered the scene and offered me some of her lunch.
+Shyly, but with a hint of pride, she presented the chicken and showed herself ready to do something good for me too.
 To nourish me.

-A smile spread in my heart, which I turned straight to the outside.
-"No, graçias" I replied in gratitude before joining the dear middle-aged Colombian cook and we shared the cooker for a few minutes.
-While there, I silently summed up the case for myself: 1. dead chicken, probably from unecological mass farming with the potential to cause real harm to people through regular and excessive consumption.
-2. next to it, the vegan, gluten-free, high vibration, synapse tickling Kakao that so many, myself included, consider sacred and which, through conscious, ritualistic ingestion, has the potential to change people's lives for the better in a lasting way.
+A smile spread in my heart, which I turned directly outward.
+"No, graçias," I replied in gratitude before I joined the lovely middle-aged Colombian cook and we shared the stove for a few minutes.
+During this time, I summed up the case in silence: 1.
+Dead chicken meat, probably from an unecological mass farm with the potential to cause real harm to people through regular and excessive consumption.
+2. Alongside this is the vegan, gluten-free, high-vibrational and synapse-tickling cocoa that so many, including me, consider sacred and which, through conscious, ritual consumption, has the potential to change people's lives for the better.

-"How can this go together?" many a highly sensitive soul might ask.
+"How can this fit together?" many a highly sensitive soul might ask themselves.

-Shouldn't these two objects push away from each other, like magnets with the same polarity?
-Or the Kakao start to evaporate to escape these "bad vibes"?
+Shouldn't these two objects push each other away, like magnets with the same polarity?
+Or should the cocoa start to evaporate to avoid these "bad vibes"?
 No. At least not in my reality.
-Because what I was just allowed to feel is that two such opposite poles can and want to harmonise.
-And all it takes, from my point of view, is to put the intention in the foreground and not the thing itself.
+Because what I was able to sense is that two such opposite poles can and want to harmonize.
+And all that is needed for that, in my view, is to put the intention in the foreground and not the thing itself.

-The moment I can really recognise the (good) reason why this lady lets her meat sizzle, at the same moment this sizzling loses its, for me, so negatively charged meaning.
-And what remains is acceptance and thus connection.
+The moment I can really see the (good) reason why this lady is letting her meat sizzle, the sizzle loses its negatively charged meaning for me.
+And what remains is acceptance and therefore connection.
 Connection to a woman who is willing to share what little she has.
-And on the other side, me, openly perceiving her willingness and receiving it with gratitude, instead of pressing her into one of my concepts and putting a "bad vibes" stamp on her.
+And on the other hand, me, openly perceiving her willingness and receiving it with gratitude, instead of forcing it into one of my concepts and labeling it with a "bad vibes" label.
 This moment made my day.

-Of course, this doesn't always go smoothly, but when acceptance succeeds, it feels limitless.
-So my question to you is: When was the last time you showed someone your absolute understanding, despite a fundamentally different opinion?
+Of course, it doesn't always go smoothly, but when acceptance is achieved, it feels limitless.
+So my question to you is: when was the last time you showed someone your absolute understanding, despite having a fundamentally different opinion?
 And when was it not possible for you?

-Sunny greetings from the very warm-hearted country of Colombia.
+Sunny greetings from the very warm and friendly country of Colombia.
 Your Mischa

 Written by Mischa Levit